STAFF

 Program Coordinator, Battery and Visual Designer

 John Mapes has been on the percussion staff at Chino Hills High School since 2005.
-This is John’s 17th year on the design team and staff with Pulse.
 John is a full-time percussion educator, arranger, visual designer, program coordinator, clinician and adjudicator based out of Southern California.
 He received his Bachelor of Arts in percussion from California State University Long Beach in the spring of 2000.
 He currently has 15 years of drum corps teaching/design experience and 25 years of indoor percussion teaching/design experience with an unprecedented 43 WGI medals since 2005.
 He also wrote and produced a routine for America's Got Talent with Pulse Percussion in 2023.

 He has been the Percussion Director at Chino Hills HS since 2005 and was director of percussion at Pacifica HS from 2000-2011.
 John designed for the Blue Stars Drum & Bugle Corps as the battery arranger from 2013-2016, the Blue Devils B Corps as the percussion arranger from 2007-2012 and was the Battery Arranger/ Percussion Caption Head for the Esperanza Drum & Bugle Corps from San Diego, CA from 2002-2006.